-- The model assumes that shared objects cannot throw a C++ exception. - Symbol versioning must be used to ensure that all the required symbols are available at load time.
+- The model assumes that shared objects cannot throw a C++ exception. - You must use symbol versioning to ensure that all the required symbols are available at load time.

 • There are restrictions on the type of scatter files you can use.